 output "vault_minimum_tls_version" {

-value = azurerm_recovery_services_vault.vault.minimum_tls_version
+value = azurerm_recovery_services_vault.example.minimum_tls_version

 description = "The minimum TLS version required for the Recovery Services Vault"